ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

-There is also the following more subtle equivalent reformulation of compactness:
+There is also the following more powerful equivalent reformulation of compactness:

 +-- {: .num_prop #ClosedProjectionCharacterizationOfCompactness}
 ###### Proposition